hil-se/fds/assignments/assignment7.md

  - importing additional packages such as sklearn is not allowed.
  - 4 (out of 7) points will be received if A7.py successfully runs and makes predictions
  - The rest 3 points will be given based on the percentage of same predictions with the correct implementation.

+## Hint
+ - If my_KMeans.py is too difficult to implement, you can try to complete [my_preprocess_hint.py](https://github.com/hil-se/fds/blob/master/assignments/assignment7/my_preprocess_hint.py).
+ - Then, remember to rename it as my_preprocess_hint.py before submitting.